evancz/elm-effects/README.md

 Once we have written this up, we are able to reuse `getRandomImage` in our `init` and `update` functions.

+One of the interesting things about the task returned by `getRandomImage` is that it can `Never` fail.
+The idea is that any potential failure *must* be handled explicitly.
+We do not want any tasks failing silently.

+I am going to try to explain exactly how that works, but it is not crucial to get every piece of this to use things!
+Okay, so every `Task` has a failure type and a success type.
+For example, an HTTP task may have a type like this `Task Http.Error String` such that we can fail with an `Http.Error` or succeed with a `String`.
+This makes it nice to chain a bunch of tasks together without worrying too much about errors.
+Now lets say our component requests a task, but the task fails.
+What happens then?
+Who gets notified?
+How do we recover?
+By making the failure type `Never` we force any potential errors into the success type such that they can be handled explicitly by the component.
+In our case, we use `Task.toMaybe : Task x a -> Task y (Maybe a)` so our `update` function must explicitly handle HTTP failures.
+This means tasks cannot silently fail, you always handle potential errors explicitly.

 ## More about Transactions